valyala/suggester/README.md

-Suggester - the heart for full-text auto-complete web services.
+Suggester - the heart for full-text auto-complete web services
 =========

 Features